chaoskane1314/Customer-Churn-Prediction-Using-Experian-Data/README.md

 However, for "video gamer" column, the mean is far more apart then the "dog owners" column.

 ### Correlation between numerical variable.
-Check to see if there is any correlation between the data column.
-By doing this, if a model is need to be build upon the data, some collinearity relationship can be spot here.

-To do so, a correlation heat map is created to identify these relationship.
+Since we are at the exploring data process, we want to see if there is any correlation between the datas.
+To do so, I decide to create a correlation heat map to identify these relationship.

 <img align="center" src="image/corr heatmap.png">